What are painful periods?

 What is the difference between painful periods and normal menstrual cramps?

 Light cramps during a period are normal.
-They may be uncomfortable, but an over-the-counter pain medication should ease the pain enough to allow a woman to continue her day.
-Painful cramping due to endometriosis , however, is not “normal” cramping.
+They may be uncomfortable, but an over-the-counter pain medication should ease the pain enough to allow an individual to continue thier day.
+Painful cramping due to endometriosis, however, is not “normal” cramping.
 These cramps are frequently associated with very heavy and prolonged menstruation (menorrhagia), often including blood clots.
 These cramps may start out feeling like normal menstrual cramps, but the level of pain can suddenly and quickly escalate to an incapacitating level.
 These cramps can occur not only during menstruation but also during ovulation.

 How can painful periods affect quality of life?